Who Sent That Text Message?

 Real companies will never ask for your Social Security number, bank PIN, or passwords through text messages.
 If someone texts asking for these, it's always a scam.
 When in doubt, hang up and call the company directly using the phone number on your official statements or cards.

 Instead of clicking links in text messages, always go directly to the official website or app.
 For example, if you get a text about a package delivery, open your UPS or FedEx app directly.
 If it's about a toll bill, visit your state's official toll website.
-This way, you'll always see the real information.

 Quick answers to common questions about checking text messages